jamie2210/C1_MS2_DCG/README.md

 10. I see to my score of wins vs losses.

 ##### Quiz
-11. I want to know how time is left to answer the question.
+11. I want to know how much time is left to answer the question.
 12. I want to know which answer is correct if answered incorrectly.
 13. I want to know the answer if I run out of time.
 14. I want to see my score at the end.